 5. Go to the movies on cheaper days

-If Netflix and chill is not your thing and you enjoy going to the movies, plan to go out on the cheaper day of the week.
+If Netflix isn’t your thing and you enjoy going to the movies, plan to go on the cheaper day of the week.
 In Montreal, that is on Tuesdays.
 Find out which day of the week it is where you live.

 6. Do not use paid apps

-For every paid app out there, there is a free one, just as good.
+For every paid app, there is a free one just as good.
 I don’t pay for apps for myself, but when you have children, they always beg you to buy new games.
 So I use them as prizes.
 For example, I let them buy one cheap game if they do homework all week without complaining.
 Win-win.

 7. Do not replace your electronic devices unless they are broken

 If your device isn’t broken, don’t buy a new one.
 Don’t fall prey to constant advertisements that keep Apple rich and you poor.
-Resist the temptation to keep updating your devices because there is no end.
+Resist the temptation to keep updating your devices, because there is no end in sight.
 If it is working, keep it.

-Buying things on sale seems like a good saving tip, but be wary.
+Buying things on sale seems like a good way to save, but be wary.
 It may feel like we are saving money when buying things on sale.
 However, you are only genuinely saving if you purchase something on sale that you would have bought anyway.

-50% off may sound alluring, but to keep 100% of my money in my pocket beats that.
+50% off may sound alluring, but keeping 100% of my money in my pocket beats that any day of the week.

 Better than paying less for something is getting it for free.
 I am lucky to be part of a community where moms are constantly sharing and giving away toys, clothing, shoes, kitchen appliances, furniture, you name it.